Richard Williamson (bishop): Controversial views

-Lifting of the excommunication
+Controversy over lifting of excommunication

+During the early 2000s, SSPX and the Church leadership in Rome sought to heal the rift between them.
+Williamson opposed compromise, accusing the Vatican of deceit and of being under "the power of Satan".
+He was reported as viewing reconciliation between the SSPX and the Holy See as being impossible, and that some SSPX members might refuse to follow the Society in such a direction even if an agreement were reached.

-Wishing to heal the rift with the SSPX, Pope Benedict XVI lifted the declared automatic excommunications of the four bishops Marcel Lefebvre had consecrated, as they had requested.
-The decree was signed on 21 January 2009, the same day that the interview on Swedish television was broadcast.
+Pope Benedict XVI lifted the excommunications of the four bishops Marcel Lefebvre had consecrated, as they had requested.
+The decree was signed on 21 January 2009, the same day that Williamson's interview denying the Holocaust was broadcast on Swedish television.
 The decision stirred widespread outrage, particularly in Germany, where the interview was conducted and where Holocaust denial is illegal and punishable by imprisonment of up to five years.
 Reaction from the State of Israel and much of the worldwide Jewish community was strongly negative, and Abraham Foxman, president of the Anti-Defamation League, wrote to Cardinal Walter Kasper in order to express his opposition to any ecclesiastic re-integration of Williamson.
-In January 2009, the Chief Rabbinate of Israel suspended contacts with the Vatican.
+The Chief Rabbinate of Israel suspended contacts with the Vatican.
 The Chief Rabbi of Haifa told The Jerusalem Post that he expected Williamson to retract publicly his statements before any dialogue could resume.

-Pope Benedict XVI stated that he deplored all forms of antisemitism and that all Catholics must do the same.
+Pope Benedict XVI responded by stating he deplored all forms of antisemitism and that all Catholics must do the same.
 The Pope expressed his "unquestionable solidarity" with the Jewish people, and stated his hope that "the memory of the Shoah will induce humanity to reflect on the unpredictable power of hate when it conquers the heart of man", and condemned the denial of the Holocaust.
 Vatican officials stated that they had not been aware of Williamson's views prior to the lifting of the excommunication; as a result, in a July 2009 Vatican reorganisation, the Pope tightened control and supervision over reconciliation efforts with SSPX.
+The Vatican declared that "in order to be admitted to episcopal functions within the Church, (Williamson) will have to take his distance, in an absolutely unequivocal and public fashion, from his position on the Shoah, which the Holy Father (i.e., the Pope) was not aware of when the excommunication was lifted.".